hardin47/website/Math58/Notes/02-FoundInf.md

 ## [1] 0.99506
 ```

+Question:  why don't we always use 99.99% CIs?

+Answer:  because the intervals would typically be too wide to provide any real information about the actual population parameter.

 ## 2/6/20 Agenda {#Feb6}
 1. Putting together all the pieces of the CI
 2. Effects of sample size, $p$, and confidence level on CI